Credit Cards vs. Debit Cards: What’s Right for a Business?

 In general, debit cards incur no fees, although some carry minimal fees.
-For example, if you try to withdraw more money than the amount you have in your account, you could be hit with an overdraft fee.
+For example, as previously mentioned, if you try to withdraw more money than the amount you have in your account, you could be hit with an overdraft fee.

 Using debit cards is also a great way to avoid debt and control your spending habits.
 Since you’re drawing from pre-existing funds, it’s difficult to spend outside your means.

 Security and liability concerns are a significant downside with debit cards.
-If a thief has your debit card and pin, they can steal money from your account in seconds.
-Since debit cards usually don’t have fraud protection like credit cards, it’s less likely that you’ll get your money back.
+If a thief gains access to your debit card and pin, they can steal money from your account in seconds.
+Since debit cards typically don’t have fraud protection like credit cards, it’s less likely that you’ll get your money back.

-While some debit cards do offer cashback and rewards, most don’t have these perks.
+In addition, while some debit cards offer cashback and other rewards, most don’t offer these types of perks.
 These types of cards are rare, and often charge fees that make the offer less appealing.
 If gaining access to a card rewards program is important to you, it’s likely better to pursue a credit card.

-It’s difficult to give a definitive answer to this question because every business is unique.
+It’s difficult to give a definitive answer to this question because every business’s financial situation is unique.
 You must evaluate your own business needs and choose a card with advantages that outweigh the negatives.